 Thus the order shipped in three separate shipments, which staggered the payment and added a bit of understandable confusion on all fronts.
 When I didn't receive payment for any of the invoices within the 30 days after the LAST invoice, I sent a nice note asking for prompt payment and/or communication.
 To expedite matters, I included a statement outlining the fees their non-payment/actions were incurring.

 I did the work and delivered as ordered, now I wanted to get PAID!
-(Download Delinquent Payment Notice) No communication or payment came from them.
+(See my Delinquent Payment Notice) No communication or payment came from them.
 I left a few voice mails - nada.
 Frustrated, I sent a 'final notice', approximately 4 months after the last order had shipped.
-This time I copied my attorney on the e-mail; I had full intent of pursuing my payment and this was obviously the first step.
+This time I copied my attorney on the e-mail; I had full intentions of pursuing my payment and this was obviously the first step.

 Again, I was not surprised.
 I continue to find it interesting that a gallery (one run by an artist, no less) apparently would see an artist differently than they might see a bank.
 For goodness sakes, galleries wouldn't have anything to SELL if it wasn't for us!!??